The First Dedicated Survey of Atmospheric Escape from Planets Orbiting F Stars: Mass Loss Modeling

 Following the methodology outlined in \citet{SaidelVissapragada2025}, we define a grid of mass-loss rates ($\dot{M}$) and thermosphere temperatures ($T_0$) and compute a Parker wind profile at each $\dot{M}$-$T_0$ combination.
 We consider uniformly sampled values of $\dot{M}$ and $T_0$ between \SIrange[range-phrase={--}]{1e9}{1e13}{\gram\per\second} and \SIrange[range-phrase={--}]{5000}{11000}{\kelvin}, respectively. \texttt{sunbather} uses \texttt{Cloudy} \citep{FerlandKorista1998, FerlandChatzikos2017} to iteratively eliminate grid models where the assumed outflow temperature and mass loss rate are inconsistent (i.e., the assumed mass loss rate requires a higher or lower outflow temperature to be physically self-consistent).
 For the remaining self-consistent mass loss models, \texttt{sunbather} uses the \texttt{Cloudy}-computed He$^*$ density profile to calculate the corresponding helium absorption signal during transit.
 For each model, we then integrate this signal over the \SI{0.635}{\nano\meter} WIRC bandpass to calculate the predicted WIRC He$^*$ mid-transit excess absorption, which we compared to our measured values.
 We report the resulting best-fit mass-loss rates and thermosphere temperatures for each survey target in Table~\ref{table:massloss}.

 We note that the Parker wind models created using \texttt{p-winds} within \texttt{sunbather} sometimes fail to converge for a subset of grid points, likely due to known instability issues within the code base for high gravity planets \citep{LinssenOklopcic2025}.
 This issue is particularly acute for WASP-103~b, where only four Parker wind models out of our entire $\dot{M}$-$T_0$ grid were successfully created and we therefore consider our retrieved mass-loss rates and temperatures to be less reliable for WASP-103.
-As a sanity check, we generate a \texttt{p-winds} model corresponding to the \texttt{ATES}-predicted mass loss rate for this planet and find an excess absorption of $0.34\%$ in the Palomar/WIRC bandpass, which we can rule out with a $7.5\sigma$ confidence.
+As a sanity check, we predict a mass loss rate for WASP-103~b using \texttt{ATES} \citep{Caldiroli2021}, which is a one-dimensional hydrodynamics code that simulates atmospheric escape at a steady-state mass loss rate based on the incoming stellar XUV flux.
+We generate a \texttt{p-winds} model corresponding to the \texttt{ATES}-predicted mass loss rate for this planet and find an excess absorption of $0.34\%$ in the Palomar/WIRC bandpass, which we can rule out with a $3.1\sigma$ confidence.
 Our \texttt{sunbather} runs for WASP-93~b also faced some convergence issues when constructing the Parker wind models, although the issue was less acute for this planet (40 grid models were successfully created, spanning a significant fraction of the parameter space).